 For the first time in years, we saw improvements in our conditions.

 I began investigating candida and its treatment even more intensely, spoke with others who were dealing with or had dealt with this problem, and developed the plan that I share in The Candida Companion Guide.
 The plan we originally followed was effective in freeing us from the tenacious hold of candida, but the method, I believe, was more stringent than need be.
-I’m excited to share with others a far more “doable” plan as well as the recipes needed to survive this temporary restricted diet.
+I’m excited to share with others a far more “doable” plan as well as some of the gluten-free dairy-free egg-free recipes needed to survive this temporary restricted diet.

-Click here to learn more about The Candida Companion Guide.
+Check out more about The Candida Companion Guide.